gmarpons/Crisp/README.md

 Crisp
 =====

-A coding rule validation add-on for **LLVM/clang**, GPL v3 licensed.
+A coding rule validation add-on for **LLVM/Clang**, GPLv3 Licensed.

 **Coding Rules** constrain admissible constructs of a language to help produce better code.
 Crisp can be used to define and enforce rules for